hands holding sea salt

 • Microgreens & Sprouts – Added to meals

-• Essential Amino Acid Support – Used therapeutically as part of my healing plan
+• Essential Amino Acid Support – Used therapeutically as part of my personal healing plan

 Clean Aminos Are the Key

 I’ve learned firsthand that I don’t need animal protein to heal.
-What I need are the right building blocks—clean, plant-based amino acids that repair, protect, and fuel my recovery.
+What I need are the right building blocks—clean, plant-based amino acids that repair, protect, and fuel my recovery while keeping the burden off my liver.

 • Stronger energy